 North San Juan, CA — According to the Nevada County Sheriff, two sisters from Tyler Foote Road were arrested and charged with various weapons and growing permit violations.

-Both were booked into the Wayne Brown Correctional Facility, waiting transfer to federal jail.
-The sister’s cats were rescued and according to Nevada County animal control, all have found homes mostly in Grass Valley.
+Both were booked into the Wayne Brown Correctional Facility, awaiting transfer to federal jail.
+The sister’s cats were rescued, and according to Nevada County animal control, all have found homes mostly in Grass Valley.